A CoRL 2026 submission on VLM-guided reward compilation for VLA policies.

 Haodi (Woody) Hu

-I am currently a Research Scientist Intern at MERL, where I work on ReCoVLA: a project connecting VLM-guided reward design, residual RL, and VLA policies for mobile manipulation.
+I am currently a Senior Machine Learning Engineer at Sandisk.
+Previously, as a Research Scientist Intern at MERL, I developed ReCoVLA for VLM-guided residual RL recovery and TacSushi for tactile-grounded world-action control with a dexterous hand.
 My broader research grew out of USC RoboLAND and spans robot learning, embodied reasoning, granular loco-manipulation, and multi-robot coordination, where I worked with Professor Feifei Qian and collaborated with Professor Daniel Seita.

 Research Direction